open-politics/open-politics-hq/README.md

 3. **Run analysis** using AI to apply your schema at scale
 4. **Explore results** through tables, visualizations, maps, or export the data

+**The key insight:** Schemas work for anything.
+"Does this legislative text mention climate adaptation?"
+"What's the requested amount in this grant application?"
+"Which department is mentioned in this email?"
+Domain experts already know what questions matter—schemas let them encode that expertise without programming.

-The schemas are the key innovation.
-They let you formalize your analytical method in natural language, making qualitative approaches reproducible and transparent.
-Other researchers can see exactly how you defined "populist rhetoric" or "security framing" and apply the same lens to their data.
+This makes analytical methods transparent and reproducible.
+Share your schema with colleagues or the public.
+They can see exactly how you defined "populist rhetoric" or "properly completed form" and apply the same lens to their own data, critique your definitions, or propose improvements.